sftcd/witidtm/README.md

 for assignments etc. Apologies that only registered students can see that material.

+We have a [policy](llm-policy.md) for use of AI tools when doing assignments.

 Lecture slides etc are [below](#materials).

 ## Lecture/Online Session Schedule